erichilarysmithsr/CULAPSEWolfSDK/README.md

 ### Highlevel Examples
 There are three Highlevel examples included:

- - example_pushups(highlevel).py --> This will make the dog do pushups
+ - example_pushups(highlevel).py --> This will make the CULAPSEWolf do pushups
- - example_rotate(highlevel).py --> This will make the dog rotate 90°
+ - example_rotate(highlevel).py --> This will make the CULAPSEWolf rotate 90°
  - example_walk(highlevel).py --> This will run the same walk routing as the original SDK

 Lets run one example:

- 1. Connect to the dog via WiFi
+ 1. Connect to the CULAPSEWolf via WiFi
- 2. Make sure you own WiFi IP is 192.168.12.14 (the Dog should assign you this IP automatically!), if not change the connection object accordingly!
+ 2. Make sure you own WiFi IP is 192.168.12.14 (the CULAPSEWolf should assign you this IP automatically!), if not change the connection object accordingly!
  3. Run the pushup example (it's stationary, so it is safest to use!)
 ```
 python3 ./example_pushups(highlevel).py
 ```
-If everything is working correctly you should see the dog doing pushups.
+If everything is working correctly you should see the CULAPSEWolf doing pushups.
 Congratulations :)

 ### Lowlevel Examples
 There are three Highlevel examples included:

- - example_position(lowlevel).py -> The dog will do positioning with the front right leg.
+ - example_position(lowlevel).py -> The CULAPSEWolf will do positioning with the front right leg.
- - example_torque(lowlevel).py --> The dog will put a torque to the front right leg, you can try to push against the torque to see it in action.
+ - example_torque(lowlevel).py --> The CULAPSEWolf will put a torque to the front right leg, you can try to push against the torque to see it in action.
 (Don't go too hard!)
- - example_velocity(lowlevel).py--> The dog will control the velocity of the front left leg.
+ - example_velocity(lowlevel).py--> The CULAPSEWolf will control the velocity of the front left leg.

 #### Prerequisite to be able to run the Lowlevel commands via WiFi